alileza/bridge/README.md

 - **Easy to Operate:** Setting up and managing Bridge is effortless, making it ideal for both beginners and experienced users alike.

-- **Cost-Effective Storage Options:** Bridge supports both local storage and remote storage using Amazon S3, allowing users to choose the storage solution that best fits their needs and budget.

 ## Getting Started

 To deploy Bridge and start shortening URLs, follow these simple steps:

 1. Clone the repository to your local machine.
-2. Configure the server settings according to your preferences, including selecting either local storage or S3 for route configuration.
+2. Configure the server settings according to your preferences, just follow the interface
 3. Deploy Bridge to your preferred hosting environment.
 4. Start shortening URLs with ease!